OCTOBER 2021: WHAT’S THE POINT OF SCIENCE, DK BOOKS (NON FICTION)

 Books for Keeps (“the most important periodical in the world of children’s books” according to Philip Pullman) asked leading editors to choose their book of the year, and my amazing publisher chose BOY, EVERYWHERE!

 Sami’s privileged life in Damascus is torn apart after a bomb attack on a shopping mall, which forces his family to leave his home in Syria, bound for England.
 He thinks it’s his fault, but is it?
 Will they survive the journey, can he trust his new friends – and will Sami ever find somewhere to call home again?
 From privilege to poverty, across countries and continents, locked up in a smuggler’s apartment, imprisoned and bullied at home in the UK, this is a coming-of-age story of friendship, family, belonging and fighting for a better future.

 Boy, Everywhere, my upper middle grade novel was inspired by a news interview in which I saw refugees in muddy camps holding their smart phones, talking about what they’d left behind.
 Looking around my comfortable living room, I realised that it could easily have been me.
 Due to media coverage, many people assume that refugees are poor, uneducated and want to come here because they’d have a better life.
 If it weren’t for the war, most Syrians would never have left.
-This book conveys the true lives of Damascenes and also covers the blatant xenophobia in the UK that we’ve seen due to Brexit and the American presidential election.
-It shows the colour in contrast to the grey rubble and dust we see on TV.
-It is a universal story, in which my protagonist is a normal boy who loves cars, playing football and his PlayStation.
+This book challenges stereotypes and conveys the true lives of Damascenes.
+It shows the colour in contrast to the grey rubble and dust that has dominated TV footage for years.
+It is a universal story, in which my protagonist is an ordinary boy who loves cars, playing football and his PlayStation.